simonallisonuk/Scripts/README.md

-Prepare Files
+Prepare the files

 1) GetAutoPilot.cmd

-2) Download a copy of Get-WindowsAutoPilotInfo.ps1
+2) Download a copy of Get-WindowsAutoPilotInfo.ps1 (see below)